decentraland/adr/content/ADR-252-third-party-registry-v3.md

 # Context

-In the previous version of this smart contract, the creation of Third Parties was restricted to a designated wallet known as the “Third Party Aggregator.”
+In the previous version of this smart contract, the creation of Third Parties was restricted to a designated wallet known as the “Third Party Aggregator”.
 This wallet was responsible for manually adding a Third Party whenever a proposed “Linked Wearable” project was approved through governance in https://decentraland.org/dao/.

 This process restricted the number of projects that could be added to Decentraland, necessitating the development of an alternative approach to improve this functionality.